-In the printed textbook, the history and effects of developments in firearms and ammunition technology are covered in Chapters 2.I, 3.D.2, 4.E, 5.C, 6.F, and 7.C.
+In the printed textbook, the history and effects of developments in firearms and ammunition technology are covered in Chapters 2.I, 3.E.2, 5.E, 6.C, 7.G, 8.C, and 15.D.
+Additionally, online Chapter 23 discusses the evolution of firearms technology from the sixteenth to twenty-first centuries.